 Program Overview

-Court Appointed Special Advocates (CASA) and the Family Court Advocate Program (FCAP) are child advocacy programs in which trained volunteers assist Family Court to secure safe, nurturing, and permanent homes for children in need.
+Court Appointed Special Advocates (CASA) is a child advocacy program in which trained volunteers assist Family Court to secure safe, nurturing, and permanent homes for children in need.

 Clients Served Last Year: